She had style! She had flair! And more than 25 years later, people are still talking about her fashionable looks.

-So, what does Drescher think of all the attention?
+So, what does Drescher think?

 "I think it's great," she told TODAY Style.
 "I mean, you know, there are so many Fran Drescher-themed accounts out there that I have nothing to do with.
 But the more the merrier.
 I'm thrilled that people are still into 'The Nanny' and they're still into me."